kayleedirecto/RocketryApogeePredictor/README.md

 # Rocket Apogee Predictor

-This repository predicts the apogee of a model rocket created for the McMaster Rocketry team.
+This was the simulation I created for the 2024-2025 McMaster Rocketry Team to predict the apogee of our rocket!

 ## Repository Structure